-Voting has closed in our First Annual Great Plumbing Bowl, featuring the three participants from Benjamin Franklin Plumbing who made it to the finals with their videos.
+Voting has closed in our First Annual Great Plumbing Bowl, featuring the three participants from Stampede Plumbing who made it to the finals with their videos.
 Here’s an inside look at their working lives and their tips for homeowners:

 Serrano, born and raised in Tempe, became a plumber in part because his father is a plumber and started teaching him the trade when he was only 11.
 “I grew up around it,” he says, “and started working as a career when I was 19 or 20 years old.
 I like the fact that it’s a hands-on, everyday job and that I can go out on three or four calls a day in various areas of the Valley.
 I like being able to solve problems for homeowners.”

 When he runs into difficult situations, he reminds himself to be “very, very patient.”